401-python-joseph-zabaleta/401-python-data-structures-and-algorithms/dsa/data_structures/stack_and_queues/README.md

 - [x] Can successfully instantiate an empty stack.
 - [x] Calling pop or peek on empty stack raises an exception.
 #### Queue Tests
-- [ ] Can successfully enqueue into a queue.
+- [x] Can successfully enqueue into a queue.
-- [ ] Can successfully enqueue multiple values into a queue.
+- [x] Can successfully enqueue multiple values into a queue.
-- [ ] Can successfully dequeue out of a queue the expected value.
+- [x] Can successfully dequeue out of a queue the expected value.
-- [ ] Can successfully peek into a queue, seeing the expected value.
+- [x] Can successfully peek into a queue, seeing the expected value.
-- [ ] Can successfully empty a queue after multiple dequeues.
+- [x] Can successfully empty a queue after multiple dequeues.
-- [ ] Can successfully instantiate an empty queue.
+- [x] Can successfully instantiate an empty queue.
-- [ ] Calling dequeue or peek on empty queue raises exception.
+- [x] Calling dequeue or peek on empty queue raises exception.

 ## Approach & Efficiency
+Both Stack and Queue Class utilize similiar functions.
+All functions are running a bigO of O(1).
+This is because we are doing single functions.
+We are not having to loop through a list which would result in a bigO of O(n).
+Space is also O(1).
+We are able to maintain the space of O(1) due to the fact we not duplicating or making a copy of the list.

 ## API
 ### Class Stack:
 - `push(self, item)`
-    - explain
+    - Takes in any value as an argument and adds a new node with that value to the top of the stack with an O(1) Time performance.
 - `pop(self)`
-    - explain
+    - Takes no arguments, removes the node from the top of the stack, and returns the node's value.
+    - Will raise an exception when called on an empty stack.
 - `peek(self)`
-    - explain
+    - Takes no arguments and returns the value of the node located on top of the stack, without removing it from the stack.
 - `is_empty(self)`
-    - explain
+    - Takes no arguments, and returns a boolean indicating whether or not the stack is empty.

 ### Class Queue:
 - `enqueue(self, item)`
-    - explain
+    - Takes any value as an argument and adds a new node with that value to the back of the queue with an O(1) Time Performance.
 - `dequeue(self)`
-    - explain
+    - Takes no arguments, remove the node from the front of the queue, and returns the node's value.
 - `peek(self)`
-    - explain
+    - Takes no arguments and returns the value of the node located in the front of the queue, without removing it from the queue.
 - `is_empty(self)`
-    - explain
+    - Takes no arguments and returns a boolean indicating whether or not the queue is empty.